Menu Close

 Free Services

-We offer free walk-in (currently, virtual) clinics totaling 3 hours per week for short questions that can be addressed within 20-30 minutes.
-For improved efficiency and ease of access to appropriate the expertise, these walk-in consultations are separated by statistical software: R, STATA and SAS (one hour per week for each).
-Please visit the Microsoft Teams Training Site at the regular standing clinic times:
+In support of faculty-led clinical and translational research, we offer free virtual walk-in clinics totaling four hours per week for short questions that can be addressed within 20 to 30 minutes.
+For improved efficiency and ease of access to appropriate the expertise, these walk-in consultations are separated by statistical software.

 Check here for cancellations

-We ask that researchers email [email protected] one hour prior to the standing clinic time.
 The names of the first three sign-ups will be forwarded to the expert running the clinic on that day and an email confirmation will be sent to these three individuals.
 “Session-full” notices will be sent to others.
-The expert running the clinic will contact the researchers “attending” clinic through MS Teams at the respective times.
-As usual, we plan to provide an approximately 20-minute consultation to each researcher.
+The expert running the clinic will contact the researchers attending the virtual clinic through MS Teams at the respective times.
+We plan to provide an approximately 20-minute consultation per researcher.

 For general study design/grant application/biostatistics methods inquiries, contact Gayane Yenokyan at [email protected].